FTC disclosure tour-de-force here. The following article was last updated on Oct 26, 2022 ...

 Revisiting my introduction above, I found myself repairing a friend's tire along the roadside one afternoon.
 While only I had the materials for the repair itself, more than half the group was carrying a mini air compressor.
 If we were better organized ...

-At any rate, let’s assume that you and your riding buddies communicate such things beforehand.
-With all utilities spread evenly across the squad, there’s probably space for DBPOWER’s 12-volt DC portable electric auto air compressor.
-It’s a tough little module that can inflate up to 150 psi.
+At any rate, let's assume that you and your riding buddies communicate such things beforehand.
+With all utilities spread evenly across the squad, there's probably space for Ryobi's 18-volt cordless P737D high pressure inflator.
+It's a tough little handheld that can inflate up to 150 psi.

-It also sports a built in pressure gauge, multiple air flow nozzles and longer than average charging cable (may require an adapter).
-Single button operation keeps its usage simple enough and it’s backed by a 12-month “no questions asked” warranty.
-That’s thanks to ABS plastic and an aluminum alloy mechanism (ensures fast heat dissipation while making it hard enough for long time use).
+It also sports a built in pressure gauge, multiple air flow nozzles and their dedicated multi-tool battery (charger required).
+Pistol grip operation keeps usage simple enough and it's backed by a 3-year warranty.
+That's thanks to a durably constructed frame and battery compatibility with 175 other cordless tools.

 Think of it this way, if more than one of you runs over the same sharp object, you're going to need a compressor that can keep working for quite some time without overheating.
 This is that compressor.
 At its price point, that's a lot of (repaired) bang for the buck.